nathancarlmitchell/Spider/README.md

 # Spider
 ### Powershell Web Spider
-Recursively search for unique URL's from a webpage to a depth of 5
+Recursively search for unique URL's from a webpage